 When it comes to buying or renting, many people compare like for like.
 In other words, if you adore renting a two-storey terrace in Fitzroy, then you’re going to want to buy a two-storey terrace in Fitzroy, right?
 And that could be where you realise the cost of buying property is out of your league.

 But when it comes to buying property in Australia, a better way to look at it might be to compare apples and oranges.
 While you might not be able to afford a two-storey terrace in Fitzroy, you might be able to afford an apartment in Fitzroy – or a terrace in nearby Collingwood.
 A growing trend here tends to be rent where you want to live; buy where you can afford.

 A lot of people have to make sacrifices when they buy property and scoping out what are known as ‘bridesmaid suburbs’ could provide a great way to enter the market.

 But, while it might be cheaper to rent your whole life in some places in the US and Europe, renting an apartment probably does work out slightly better than buying a house in places like Sydney.
 It depends which way you choose to look at things though.
 And there are certainly ways to buy a property as an investment in a different area to where you want to live so that you can continue paying off someone else’s mortgage while also paying off your own.

-If you'd like to speak about some of your home loan objectives book in to speak with a uno broker today
+If you'd like to speak about some of your home loan objectives Book in a quick call with our customer care team